Contents on this page

 How do I contact other members of the SisterStay community?

 You will see, as you Search, that you can click on a Listing to take you to the Profile of the person who owns it.
-This will give you extra information which does not appear amongst the main filters.
-It will also show a photo of the person whose Listing it is and beside that, a Contact button.
+This should give you extra information which does not appear amongst the main filters.
+It will also show a photo of the person whose Listing it is and beneath that, a Contact button.
 Pressing this will initiate a chat between you where you can find out more information about one another before making a Request to Book.

 At what stage should I exchange contact details with my potential Host / Guest?